Mythri532/docker/Readme1.md

 Creating the docker-compose file

-sudo vim docker-compose.yml
+sudo vi docker-compose.yml

+version: 2
+services:
+  databases:
+    image: mysql
+    ports:
+    - "3306: 3306"
+    environment:
+    - MYSQL_ROOT_PASSWORD=password
+    - MYSQL_USER=user
+    - MYSQL_PASSWORD=password
+    - MYSQL_DATABASE=demodb
+  web:
+    image: nginx

 The database and web keyword are used to define two separate services.
-One will be running our mysql database and the other will be our nginx web server.

-The image keyword is used to specify the image from dockerhub for our mysql and nginx containers

-For the database, we are using the ports keyword to mention the ports that need to be exposed for mysql.

-And then, we also specify the environment variables for mysql which are required to run mysql.
+One will be running our mysql database and the other will be our nginx web server.The image keyword is used to specify the image from dockerhub for our mysql and nginx containers.For the database, we are using the ports keyword to mention the ports that need to be exposed for mysql and then, we also specify the environment variables for mysql which are required to run mysql.

+services:
+  webapp:
+    image: examples/web
+    ports:
+      - "8000:8000"
+    volumes:
+      - "/data"